LLNL/shroud/docs/reference.rst

 C_name_scope
     Underscore delimited name of namespace, class, enumeration.
     Used with creating names in C.
+    Ends with trailing underscore to allow the next scope to be appended.
     Does not include toplevel *namespace*.

+    *C_name_scope* will replace *class_name* with the instantiated *class_name*.
+    which will contain a template arguments.

 C_result
     The name of the C wrapper's result variable.